TazinoA/MusicMigrate/README.md

 # MusicMigrate

 MusicMigrate is a web application that allows users to transfer their playlists between different music streaming platforms.
-**Currently, MusicMigrate primarily supports playlist transfers from Spotify to YouTube Music.** Support for other music platforms (such as Apple Music, Deezer, etc.) may be added in future updates.
+**Currently, MusicMigrate primarily supports playlist transfers from Spotify to YouTube Music.** Support for other music platforms (such as Apple Music, Deezer, etc.) may be added in the future.

 ## Features